jonasjacek/responsive-images/README.md

 The images only vary in their size (image content is identical).

-Browsers which do not support `sizes` and `srcset` attributes will ignore them and load the image referenced in the `src` attribute.
+Fallback: Browsers which do not support `sizes` and `srcset` attributes will ignore them and load the image referenced in the `src` attribute.

 ### Art direction-based selection